Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

 You will use ``cargo-concordium`` that you installed in the first part to initialize the template.

-First, you need to install cargo-generate crate and then initialize the folder.
+First, you need to install the ``cargo-generate`` tool and then initialize the folder.
 By default, it’ll create a cis2-nft contract template.

 .. code-block:: console